Understanding the Foreclosure Process in GA

 • The trustee can then sell your property to the lender at a public auction (notice must be given).

-When undergoing any type of foreclosure process, it is crucial to inform all involved parties regarding the property.
-This includes notifying contractors or banks with liens on the foreclosed property, who have the right to claim proceeds from an auction.
+When facing a foreclosure, it is vital to notify all relevant parties involved with the property.
+This includes informing contractors or banks holding liens on the foreclosed property, who are entitled to claim proceeds from an auction.

 What Happens After A Foreclosure Auction?

-Sometimes, if the sale of the property at auction isn’t enough to pay off the loan, a deficiency judgment can be issued against the borrower.
+In cases where the auction sale doesn’t cover the full loan amount, a deficiency judgment can be issued against the borrower.

-If you need to sell a property near Lawrenceville, we can help you.
+If you are looking to sell a property in proximity to Lawrenceville, we are here to support you.

 Give us a call anytime (678) 469-6585 or